 Galaxy Note 9 is now Samsung’s most important phone.
 It matters because lacklustre Galaxy S9 sales mean falling revenues.
 A successful Note launch could help reverse that.

-Two days before the launch I wrote that the Galaxy Note 9 had better be good.
+Two days before the launch this site published the Galaxy Note 9 had better be good.

 How did Samsung do?

 The Galaxy Note 9 is impressive by any standard.
 It is, for now, the best Android phone money can buy.